SFS2X Docs / DevelopmentBasics / room-architecture

 » General architecture

-We have mentioned in other articles of this documentation the introduction of a new key element in SFS2X, the Room Groups:
+We have introduced in other articles of this documentation a key element in SFS2X, the Room Groups:

 The above diagram should clarify what these Room Groups are all about.
 As we can see Rooms are still all contained in the Zone and they look like they are at the "same level".
 This is actually the best way to represent the general structure of Room Groups: in fact a Group is just an extra ID applied to each Room which acts as a "category" thus allowing filtering and separation.